 Why do I need light sensors?
-Isn't the overcurrent element in a protective relay sufficient to sense when an arc-flash event occurs?
-7 How does the SEL light-sensing technology work?
-7 How do I know that the arc-flash-sensing technology will continue to work over time?
+Isn't the overcurrent element in a protective relay sufficient to sense when an arc-flash event occurs?6 Which products represent the SEL family of sensor-based AFD products?
+How does the SEL light-sensing technology work?7 How do I know that the arc-flash-sensing technology will continue to work over time?
 Do I test the sensors periodically to verify that they're working?
-7 How do I test the arc-flash sensors during commissioning to verify that they're in working order?
-7 When should I use the bare-fiber sensor vs. the point sensor?
+How do I test the arc-flash sensors during commissioning to verify that they're in working order? $\dots$ 7 When should I use the bare-fiber sensor vs. the point sensor?
 Can I mix and match them on the same relay?
-8 Has there ever been an arc-flash event where the arc-flash sensors were destroyed before they signaled the relay?
-8 Does SEL sell or provide the necessary tools to cut and install arc-flash fiber-optic cabling?
-8
+7 Has there ever been an arc-flash event where the arc-flash sensors were destroyed before they signaled the relay?
+Does SEL sell or provide the necessary tools to cut and install arc-flash fiber-optic cabling?8 Where do you recommend placing the arc-flash sensors in the switchgear?
+Are SEL light sensors vulnerable to dust?8 How does SEL recommend adjusting the sensitivity of the sensors?